When I first decided to stay home with my twins, I looked online to find out what I can do to make money at home.

 There is a legal side to blogging.
 If you decided to open up your blog to make money, you need to disclose to your audience your intentions for your blog.

 These are documents that lay out the privacy and disclosure features of your blog.

 Where do you get a privacy and disclosure disclaimer?
 The safest way (and to cover your behind) is to use templates from an accredited laywer.

 Mariam Tsaturyan is a freelance lawyer and helps bloggers by creating legal templates.

 There ya go!
-A blog is not only a place on the internet but it’s a way to change your life!
+Knowing what is a blog can hopefully help you understand that it’s is not only a place on the internet but it’s a way to change your life!
 There is so much possibility with starting a blog that I want to tell everyone about blogging!

 Over to you – have you started your blog yet?